Many-Body Localization in the Age of Classical Computing: Appendix: different kinds of transport and compatible equilibria

-Summarizing, subdiffusion is compatible with the Boltzmann-Gibbs distribution, and although this is a statement in classical mechanics, it is most likely the case that subdiffusion is compatible with ETH as well, which explains why it is observed in transport in quantum spin chains at very small disorder \cite{Varma17}.
+Summarizing, subdiffusion is compatible with the Boltzmann-Gibbs distribution, and although this is a statement in classical mechanics, it is most likely the case that subdiffusion is compatible with some version of the ETH as well, which explains why it is observed in transport in quantum spin chains at very small disorder \cite{Varma17}.
 Superdiffusion, instead, leads to non-Gibbsian equilibrium distribution, solution of the fractional derivative equation

 which can be achieved with the same techniques used before \cite{klages2008anomalous}.